wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/templates.md

 ### HTML/JS/MUICSS

-This template uses vanilla javascript, HTML and [MUI (css)](https://www.muicss.com/).
+This template uses vanilla Javascript, HTML and [MUI (css)](https://www.muicss.com/).
 MUI is a lightweight CSS framework that follows Google's Material Design guidelines.
 MUI is designed from the ground up to be fast, small and developer-friendly.

 ```mdx-code-block
 <BrowserWindow url="https://portal.wazo.io">